MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ```

 ### -GlobalCatalogApps
-Choose which Teams apps published by a third-party that can be installed by your users.
+Choose which Teams apps published by a third party can be installed by your users.

 ```yaml
 Type: Microsoft.Teams.Policy.Administration.Cmdlets.Core.GlobalCatalogApp[]